Unless you have been living under a rock, you've seen it:

 ensure that you are buying high-quality THC-free CBD for your pet.
 Natural dog

-treats Certificate of Analysis (ours is available here)
+treats certificate of analysis (ours is available here)

 before making any purchase.
-This Certificate is provided by a third-party
+This certificate is provided by a third-party

 vendor who gets paid to conduct a test that reviews a product's ingredients.

-The Certificate itself will say what is and isn't in the CBD product.
+The certificate itself will say what is and isn't in the CBD product.
 Make sure

 to review this information and confirm that it does contain CBD, but does not

 contain THC.
-If a product does not offer a Certificate of Analysis, do not buy
+If a product does not offer a certificate of analysis, do not buy

-Third: Do not give your pet CBD that is meant for humans,
+3. Do not give your pet CBD that is meant for humans,

 like CBD gummies.
 CBD gummies and other products may contain additives that are

-Last, make sure you talk with your veterinarian before
+4. Make sure you talk with your veterinarian before

 should talk with your vet before giving your pet any new supplement.
 However,